GAYATRI-SIVANI-SUSARLA/WalmartSalesAnalysis_SQL/README.md

    creating the tables, we set NOT NULL for each field, hence null values are filtered out.

 **2. Feature Engineering:** This will help use generate some new columns from existing ones.
-  - Add a new column named 'time_of_day' to give an insight into sales in the Morning, Afternoon, and Evening.
+  - Add a new column named `time_of_day` to give an insight into sales in the Morning, Afternoon, and Evening.
 This will help answer the question of which part of the day most sales are made.
-  - Add a new column named 'day_name' that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
+  - Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
 This will help answer the question of which week of the day each branch is busiest.
-  - Add a new column named 'month_name' that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
+  - Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
 Help determine which month of the year has the most sales and profit.